Wallarm User Acceptance Testing Checklist¶

 - Check if the Wallarm interface shows detected requests per second.

-See also The "WAF" Dashboard.
+See also the Threat Prevention Dashboard.

 Wallarm Marks Requests as False and Stops Blocking them¶